Cover provides two forms of protection in combat:

 Cover Destruction

-- If the cover’s Durability is reduced to 0 by an explosion, it is destroyed.
+- If the cover’s 🧱 Durability is reduced to 0, it is destroyed.

 - Destroyed cover no longer provides Concealment or material protection.

-- At the GM’s discretion, collapsing cover may:
+- At the GM’s discretion, collapsing cover may create debris, remove adjacent cover, or deal secondary damage (based on Tags).

 Explosives vs Penetration